History of astronomy: Mesopotamia

 The first evidence of recognition that astronomical phenomena are periodic and of the application of mathematics to their prediction is Babylonian.
 Tablets dating back to the Old Babylonian period document the application of mathematics to the variation in the length of daylight over a solar year.
 Centuries of Babylonian observations of celestial phenomena are recorded in the series of cuneiform tablets known as the Enūma Anu Enlil.
 The oldest significant astronomical text that we possess is Tablet 63 of the Enūma Anu Enlil, the Venus tablet of Ammi-saduqa, which lists the first and last visible risings of Venus over a period of about 21 years and is the earliest evidence that the phenomena of a planet were recognized as periodic.
-The MUL.APIN, contains catalogues of stars and constellations as well as schemes for predicting heliacal risings and the settings of the planets, lengths of daylight measured by a water clock, gnomon, shadows, and intercalations.
+The MUL.APIN contains catalogues of stars and constellations as well as schemes for predicting heliacal risings and the settings of the planets, lengths of daylight measured by a water clock, gnomon, shadows, and intercalations.
 The Babylonian GU text arranges stars in 'strings' that lie along declination circles and thus measure right-ascensions or time-intervals, and also employs the stars of the zenith, which are also separated by given right-ascensional differences.

 A significant increase in the quality and frequency of Babylonian observations appeared during the reign of Nabonassar (747–733 BC).
 The systematic records of ominous phenomena in Babylonian astronomical diaries that began at this time allowed for the discovery of a repeating 18-year cycle of lunar eclipses, for example.
 The Greek astronomer Ptolemy later used Nabonassar's reign to fix the beginning of an era, since he felt that the earliest usable observations began at this time.

 The last stages in the development of Babylonian astronomy took place during the time of the Seleucid Empire (323–60 BC).
 In the 3rd century BC, astronomers began to use "goal-year texts" to predict the motions of the planets.
 These texts compiled records of past observations to find repeating occurrences of ominous phenomena for each planet.
-About the same time, or shortly afterwards, astronomers created mathematical models that allowed them to predict these phenomena directly, without consulting past records.
+About the same time, or shortly afterwards, astronomers created mathematical models that allowed them to predict these phenomena directly, without consulting records.
 A notable Babylonian astronomer from this time was Seleucus of Seleucia, who was a supporter of the heliocentric model.